GeorgeBrownCollege-Toronto/SPRING-2020-SMART-CONTRACT-ESSENTIALS/notes/contract-development-tools/homework/betting/README.md

+Note: you'll be coding up a complicated betting smart contract.

 # Betting Contract
 Build a simple betting contract that rewards correct guesses of outcomes.
 This contract utilizes aspects of game theory; you may want to use a paper and pen to make a note of possible game states that may arise.